-Measles, mumps, and rubella virus vaccine, live (Mmr vaccine) (Injection)
+Measles, mumps, and rubella virus vaccine, live (Mmr vaccine) (By injection)

 Prevents infection by the measles (rubeola), mumps, and rubella (German measles) viruses.
 MMR vaccine is usually used in children 12 months of age or older and in adults.